 DCF 201.039 Authorizations.
 (1) ASSESSMENT OF CHILD CARE NEEDS. (a) Eligibility determination and redeterminations.
-Following a parent's initial eligibility determination and
+Following a parent's initial eligibility determination and annual redeterminations, the child care administrative agency shall do all of the following:

 1. Assess the assistance group's child care needs and determine the number of hours of child care for which the parent may receive a subsidy.